kopsha/python-1o1/docs/lists.rst

     "Good Will Hunting", "Groundhog Day"]``

 Let's complicate this example a bit more.
-Suppose our list of movies is a list of tuples containing both the title of the movie and the year it was released.
+Suppose our list of movies is a list of pairs containing both the title of the movie and the year it was released.
 What if we want a list of titles of all movies that were released before the year 2000.
 How would you do this using lists comprehensions.